-E. Reporting Disease: Hospitals shall report cases and suspected cases of notifiable conditions as listed in 7.4.3.13 NMAC to the New Mexico department of health pursuant to New Mexico regulations governing the control of disease and conditions of public health significance, New Mexico department of health, 7.4.3 NMAC or any superceding regulation.
+E. Reporting Disease: Hospitals shall report cases and suspected cases of reportable communicable disease to local public health offices and to the office of epidemiology in Santa Fe pursuant to New Mexico regulations governing the control of disease and conditions of public health significance, New Mexico department of health, 7 NMAC 4.3, [Recompiled as 7.4.3 NMAC] or any superceding regulation.

-F. Policies and Procedures.
-There shall be written policies and procedures pertinent to care of patients with communicable diseases that shall include standard precautions.
+F. There shall be written policies and procedures pertinent to care of patients with communicable diseases that shall include standard precautions.